Feature Extraction#

 Standalone feature extractor#

-There are two ways to implement feature extraction.
+There are two common ways to use a frozen backbone.

 We will cover the standalone approach in this tutorial.